 In his novel "The World Set Free", the writer described a uranium-based hand grenade that "continues to explode indefinitely".
-True, Wells knew quite a lot about radioactive elements, having a good background in physics.
+True, Wells knew quite a bit about radioactive elements, having a good background in physics.
 But he had no way of knowing that it would actually be possible to make nuclear power a weapon.
 Only 28 years after the publication of his book was the "Manhattan Project" set up to develop the first nuclear weapon.
-And 31 years later Little Boy and Fat Man, the two nuclear weapons dropped on Hiroshima and Nagasaki claimed around 226.000 lives.
+And 31 years later Little Boy and Fat Man, the two nuclear weapons dropped on Hiroshima and Nagasaki caused about 226.000 victims.

 3 Wi-Fi (Nikola Tesla, 82 years earlier)

-Nikola Tesla he is best known for his contribution to the creation of the modern electricity system, which earned him the (well deserved) title of "man who invented the twentieth century".
+Nikola Tesla he is best known for his contribution to the creation of the modern electric power system, which earned him the well deserved title of "man who invented the twentieth century".

 It is not the only one of the predictions of the future that Tesla made with precision.
-And we wouldn't expect anything different, because he has foreseen many of these things a little, he has helped to create them a little.
+And we would not expect anything different, because he has foreseen many of these things a little, he has helped to create them a little.

 4 Organ transplant (Robert Boyle, 294 years earlier)

 Above all, though, Boyle is known for often being ahead of his time.
-In 1660 he drew up his own personal "wish list" for the advancement of science, explicitly noting in his diary that medicine would "one day cure diseases with transplants", which was previously considered impossible.
+In 1660 he drew up his own personal "wish list" for the advancement of science, explicitly noting in his diary that medicine would "someday cure diseases with transplants", which was previously thought impossible.

 In 1954, nearly 300 years after Boyle's predictions of the future, Joseph Murray and David Hume successfully performed the first ever organ transplant: a kidney.
 Since then, this procedure has been used to save lives around the world.
 En passant, among the things on his "list", Boyle also mentioned submarines, genetically modified crops and psychedelic drugs.
 Not bad for a 600th century guy, right?